libAtoms/workflow/docs/source/examples.index.md

 # Index

 Examples often show examples of more than one thing.
-Below is a list of common iterations with a link to the examples that implement that.
+Below is a list of common operations with a link to the examples that implement each one.
 Nearly all examples use `ConfigSet` and `OutputSpec`.
 [GAP-RSS](workflows.rss.rst) uses most of Workflow's functionalities.

 ## Evaluate structures with a calculator